haakoan/GWSG/docs/signal.md

 - `modes_signal`: numpy.array
   - The gravitational wave signal sampled at the times in the `time` array, for each individual mode.

+- `polarisation` : dict, optional
+  - A dictionary specifying the polarisation state for each mode.
+    The keys should be the mode names, and the corresponding items should be a list containing two elements. the first element represents the polarisation state indicating the type of polarisation, which can be one of ["unpolarised", "linear", "elliptical"].
+    The second element should be a number giving the polarisation value, hc = hp*polarisation_value if elliptical.
+    If a mode name is not included in this dictionary, it defaults to "unpolarised".
+    Default value is an empty dictionary {}.

 - `modes`: dict
   - A dictionary listing the modes of the signal.